Gloucester Corporation Light Railways

 Gloucester Corporation Tramways Tram No 30 and driver

-Another poor quality photograph, but one which clearly shows a motorman — at the controls of Tramcar No 30 — wearing a double-breasted, lancer-style tunic — photo undated, but given the immaculate condition of the vehicle, probably taken in 1905/6.
+Tramcar No 30 pictured outside the Bell Hotel in Southgate Street — photo undated, but given the immaculate condition of the vehicle, probably taken in 1904/5.
+The motorman us wearing a double-breasted, lancer-style tunic, along with what is probably a tensioned-crown peaked cap.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Gloucester Corporation Tramways Tram No 10 and crew

-The crew of Tramcar No 10, working a service to Tuffley and Cross, pose for the cameraman — photo undated, but probably taken in the mid-to-late Edwardian era.
-By this time, tensioned-crown peaked caps had superseded the drooping-peak caps.
+The crew of Tramcar No 10, working a service to Tuffley, pose for the cameraman — photo undated, but probably taken in the mid-to-late Edwardian era.
+By this time, tensioned-crown peaked caps had clearly superseded the earlier drooping-peak caps.
 Photo courtesy of the National Tramway Museum.

 Gloucester Corporation Tramways Edwardian tram driver